ing-bank/lion/.changeset/cuddly-timers-sin.md

 '@lion/ui': patch
 ---

-LocalizeManager: added `allowOverridesForExistingNamespaces` parameter to `addData` method to allow for changing data in a namespace for a given locale
+LocalizeManager: added `allowOverridesForExistingNamespaces` option to `constructor` argument to allow for changing data in a namespace for a given locale